 Of course, these are not the only effects in photography.
 There are dozens more, and you can even create a photography effect through your own experimentation.
 Photography’s only limits is the photographer’s creativity.

-Want to Start Your Own Photography Blog?
+Want to Start Your Own Photography Portfolio Site?